 Free & Independent:

 Vietnam Coracle is a free, independent, online travel resource for Vietnam.
-I am the sole content creator for the entire website.
+For the initial 10 years – from 2012 to 2022 – I was the sole content creator for the entire website.
+Since May, 2022, there are several contributing writers who also produce content for the site.
 Vietnam Coracle is a deeply personal view of Vietnam.
-As a result, all the ideas, views, opinions, advice, recommendations, and reviews on this site are my own.
+As a result, all the ideas, views, opinions, advice, recommendations, and reviews on this site are my own or the contributing writers’.
 I never receive direct payment for anything I write.
 I pay my own way and my independence is paramount to the work I produce.
 (Read more on my About Page)